What is Home Equity?

 Am I eligible for a home equity loan?

-To be eligible for a home equity loan, you must own more than 20% of your home.
+To be eligible for a home equity loan, you must have more than 20% equity in your home.
 Additionally, you must have a good credit score to get the best interest rates.
 A HELOC is typically the most accessible home equity loan to get.

-How much money can I borrow from my home?
+How much money can I borrow against my home?

 What are the best renovations to increase my home equity?

-Some great ways to increase the value of your home include renovating your bathrooms/ kitchen, installing new windows or a roof, and finishing your basement.
-However, these are more expensive projects that may require a home renovation loan.
+Some great ways to increase the value of your home include renovating your bathrooms and kitchen, installing new windows or a roof, and finishing your basement.
+However, these more expensive projects may require a home renovation loan.

 If you are looking for smaller projects, then some items that have a significant impact on your home value include: